beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 The simple algorithm of vector addition can be rewritten to use the TornadoVM vector types.
 The TornadoVM JIT compiler will generate OpenCL vector types that match the TornadoVM vector types.

-Regarding the generated PTX code, TornadoVM currently will always lower the vector types to individual PTX variables.
-This is done due to issues with memory alignment in PTX.
+**Note**: Regarding the generated PTX code, TornadoVM lowers vector operations to individual PTX variables.
+This is due to an issue with the memory alignment in PTX.

 The following snippet shows the vector addition example using the TornadoVM vector types.